影响:君百略《南华早报》刊文全文分享

 6280c4307f6bd.jpg

-Zhenjun Zhang, Yanyan Li, Why US sanctions on‘state-controlled’ Chinese companies smack of hypocrisy, Insight Column, South China Morning Post, Thursday, May 5, 2022.
+Zhenjun Zhang, Why US sanctions on‘state-controlled’ Chinese companies smack of hypocrisy, Insight Column, South China Morning Post, Thursday, May 5, 2022.